How Distributed is Distributed Management or Can Too Many Cooks Spoil the Broth? by John Day

 The need for network management has always been recognized.
-At the same time, it recognized as overhead to selling equipment as well as a facility to smooth over the shortcomings of the equipment.
+At the same time, it was recognized as both overhead to selling equipment as well as a facility to smooth over the shortcomings of the equipment.
 Most datacomm networks in the 1970s and before were fairly small, often using equipment from a single vendor.
-While the network management stations, then called network control, was sold as a loss leader: Sell the razor cheap, they buy more blades.
+Network management stations, then called network control, were sold as a loss leader: Sell the razor cheap (or free), they buy more blades.
 As the 70s progressed, networks were not only getting larger but more and more diverse.